olinpinto/olinpinto/README.md

 # Hi there 👋, Welcome to my personal git repo.

 **Research**
+- Exploration of Lunar and Martian environment using muon tomography
 - Research in experimental particle physics.
 Check my website https://olinpinto.github.io/
 - Three-dimensional modelling of particle showers in highly granular calorimeters